-Then, they will wipe a small brush-like device over the cervix to pick up some cells.
+Then, they will wipe a small spatula or a brush-like device over the cervix to pick up some cells.

-They will transfer these cells into a small container of liquid, and send it away for the cells to be transferred onto a slide and examined under a microscope.
+They will transfer these cells onto a slide or into a small container of liquid, and send it away for the cells to be examined under a microscope.